 – Pavement edge support

-Geocells are used to stabilise riverbanks, access roads in riverine areas, or even bridge abutments.
+Geocells are used to stabilize riverbanks, access roads in riverine areas, or even bridge abutments.
 In such locations, the soil is typically more moisture laden, and has a number of challenges such as soil prone to slippage and deformation.
 With riverbanks, geocells are deployed when some of these conditions are encountered:

 High water velocities